lsst-dm/dmtn-031/index.rst

    I'm struggling to understand the description above.
 I thought you were comparing reference and source catalogues, but then you say “we do this for both reference and source objects and pick the smaller of the two”, and I don't understand how that fits in.
 Could you try rewording to clarify what's happening?
-If it helps, come and diagram it on my whiteboard and I'll turn it into text.
+If it helps, come and diagram it on my white-board and I'll turn it into text.

+   ...
+I'm still not getting this. 😞

 Softening tolerances
 ====================